Natasha Regan: Books

 Natasha has co-authored two chess books alongside English chess Grandmaster Matthew Sadler.
 Their first collaboration Chess For Life won ECF book of the year.
 It interviews and details the way several notable chess players' styles and games evolved throughout their chess careers.
+Her collaboration with Matt Ball, Zwischenzug! about intermediate moves in chess was nominated for the 2024 ECF book of the year.

 Game Changer

 Natasha Regan came up with the idea for her and GM Matthew Sadler's second collaboration Game Changer which won the FIDE chess book of the year.
 It details the lessons that can be learnt from how DeepMind's revolutionary computer program AlphaZero plays chess.

 The book has been influential upon competitive chess.
 At the Tata Steel Chess Tournament 2019, after a draw with Teimour Radjabov, number 1 ranked chess player and world champion, Magnus Carlsen commented about Game Changer: "I found the book quite inspirational.
 I was thinking at several points during the game: How would AlphaZero have approached this?"